 When the god came out to play there was always an empty, stifling heat that would unfold within the brain like a laptop.
 When the god upon its plinth announced the dawn or death or night, there was always a schedule at stake within the palpitating human mind at the very centre of it all, squirming under ether like a butterfly on a pin.

-All N could do was fast-forward towards the initiation ritual at the hands of the blustering wind called thought.
+All N could do was fast-forward towards ritual at the hands of the blustering wind called thought.
 With the customary gestures of pushing the backwards or forwards buttons for whatever snake-like, devious rewards could be gained the servants and masters bellowed, “Great savings, oh Lord.”

 N dreamed a dream of a future time, but he couldn’t remember what the future was any more.
 Why not?
 He put one foot in front of the other and like a red-tape enthusiast simply fantasised “going forwards”.
 The sensation of rushing towards a destination brought him to a juncture where the sign read, “No future.”

-If either of them would fulfil their childhood dreams, his father or N would let each other know.
+If either of them would fulfil their childhood dreams, his father or N would not let each other know.

 “He just wants to set the table now,” he thought to himself.